Theta-Team/theta-list/README.md

 -Finish the project with the publish and subscribe parts.
 -More testing for any security errors or leaks.

-**Who did what this week:**
+**Who did what this week:**<br>
-Brian Logan - Worked on testing and breaking the program.
+Brian Logan - Worked on testing and breaking the program.<br>
-Brandon Chun - Worked on the coding portion of the project.
+Brandon Chun - Worked on the coding portion of the project.<br>
-Steven Braun - Worked on implementing the program in DLint.
+Steven Braun - Worked on implementing the program in DLint.<br>
 Na, Jonathan - Worked on the report documents for the assignments.

 **Link to repository: https://github.com/Theta-Team/theta-list**

-**Part 3: Final release**
+**<h2>Part 3: Final release</h2>**

 **Done this Week:**
--Password package implements timeout feature for inputting incorrect passwords too many times.
+-Password package implements timeout feature for inputting incorrect passwords too many times.<br>
--Users now have the ability to make their tasks private or public.
+-Users now have the ability to make their tasks private or public.<br>
-  -Private: Only the user that created the task can view the task
+  -Private: Only the user that created the task can view the task<br>
-  -Public: Anyone can view the task
+  -Public: Anyone can view the task<br>
--Removed autopublish package in Meteor
+-Removed autopublish package in Meteor<br>
-  -Users that are not logged in cannot see any tasks listed, public or private.
+  -Users that are not logged in cannot see any tasks listed, public or private.<br>

-**Who did what this week:**
+**Who did what this week:**<br>
-Brian Logan - Worked on testing and breaking the program.
+Brian Logan - Worked on testing and breaking the program.<br>
-Brandon Chun - Worked on the coding portion of the project.
+Brandon Chun - Worked on the coding portion of the project.<br>
-Steven Braun - Worked on technical report of the project.
+Steven Braun - Worked on technical report of the project.<br>
-Na, Jonathan - Worked on the report portion of the project.
+Na, Jonathan - Worked on the report portion of the project.<br>

 **Closing thoughts:**
 We finally got our project finished, one of the hardest parts of our projects was ...